niekveldhuis/compass/2_2_Data_Acquisition_ETCSL/2_2_0_Data_Acquisition_ETCSL.md

 This results in a list (`versions`), in which the entire XML tree is cut into parts, each element of the list representing one version.
 If the length of the list is 0, then there are no versions, and the key "version" in `meta_d` is set to '' (the empty string).
 If there are versions, the code iterates through the list `versions` and detects for each the name of that version (e.g. "Version A").
 The key "version" in `meta_d` is updated with that name and then the next function (`getsection()`) is called with as argument the part of the XML tree that represents that version.
 The other functions in this hierarchy work in similar fashion, each adding or modifying a key in `meta_d` while digging deeper into the XML tree.

-The function `getword()` not only retrieves and formats a lemma, but also adds to this lemma the meta data that was collected in `meta_d`: line number, section, version, text name, etc. The function `etcsl_to_oracc()`, the last one in the hierarchy, transforms the [ETCSL](https://etcsl.orinst.ox.ac.uk/) style lemma into a [ORACC](http://oracc.org/) style lemma and appends the resulting dictionary `word` to the list `alltexts` (which was created as an empty list in the main process).
+The function `getword()` not only retrieves and formats a lemma, but also adds to this lemma the meta-data that was collected in `meta_d`: line number, section, version, text name, etc. The function `etcsl_to_oracc()`, the last one in the hierarchy, transforms the [ETCSL](https://etcsl.orinst.ox.ac.uk/) style lemma into a [ORACC](http://oracc.org/) style lemma and appends the resulting dictionary `word` to the list `alltexts` (which was created as an empty list in the main process).

 The word `šeŋ₆-ŋa₂` in the file `c.1.2.2.xml` ([Enlil and Sud](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.1.2.2&display=Crit&charenc=gcirc#)), in Version A, section A line 115, looks as follows in the original XML file: